The density profile of Milky Way dark matter halo constrained from the OGLE microlensing sky map: Microlensing model

-where $r_{\mathrm{b}}$ stands for the core size and $\rho_b$ is given by requiring the halo to have a total mass of $10^{12} M_\odot$.
-We choose the bulge density profile together with the mean velocity and velocity dispersion for each component the same as Sec.3 of \cite{Niikura2019PRD}.
+where $r_{\mathrm{b}}$ stands for the core size and $\rho_{\rm b}$ is determined by the halo mass.
+Here we assume the Milky Way halo mass to be of $10^{12} M_\odot$ \cite{Klypin_2002}.
+The density profile and velocity profile we use for each component of lens are shown in Table.1 \cite{Niikura2019PRD}.